sakufuyu/support-rag/README.md

 ## Why I Built This

-Many support engineers need to search across internal runbooks, troubleshooting guides, and incident notes.
-Keyword search often misses semantically related information, while general LLM answers may hallucinate.
+The idea grew out of technical support work, where engineers often need to search across internal runbooks, troubleshooting guides, and incident notes.
+Keyword search can miss semantically related information, while general LLM answers may hallucinate.
+The same challenge applies to many other document collections, so the application itself is designed as a general-purpose RAG system rather than being limited to support workflows.

 This project demonstrates how to build a RAG system that retrieves relevant source chunks, generates grounded answers, shows citations, and tracks cost and latency through a web interface.